-Nestled politely between Barry and Wenvoe is what remains of a once stately and comely looking 18th century house.
-This was Wenvoe ‘castle’, a handsome and commodious house designed by Robert Adam: the actual design was executed by Thomas Roberts for Peter Birt in 1776-77.
-The ‘castle’ was unusual for a late 18th century house as its architecture veered more towards an earlier Gothic/Medieval tradition a good 50 years before this became fashionable when it was revived at the end of the Georgian period (1830).
-Wenvoe Castle was built at a time when classically inspired Greco-Roman architecture was the norm and was considered the apotheosis of taste and refinement, so the house, in an architectural sense, was slightly unusual for the 18th century.
-The Georgian house at Wenvoe replaced an earlier 16th century house which was once owned by one Edmund Thomas who himself acquired the earlier house and manor from the Earl of Pembroke.
-The house part burned down in 1910 and the rest was subsequently demolished in the 1930’s – a great shame.
+Nestled between Barry and Wenvoe is what remains of a once stately looking eighteenth century house.
+This was Wenvoe ‘castle’, a commodious house designed by Robert Adam, although the actual design was executed by Thomas Roberts for Peter Birt in 1776-77.
+This house was unusual for the late eighteenth century as its architecture veered more towards the Gothic/Medieval revival of the Victorian period, a good 50 years before this became fashionable.
+Wenvoe Castle was built at a time when classically inspired Greco-Roman architecture was the norm and was considered the apotheosis of taste and refinement, so this house with its medieval pretentions was unusual for the eighteenth century.
+The Georgian house at Wenvoe replaced an earlier sixteenth century house which was once owned by one Edmund Thomas; he acquired the house from the Earl of Pembroke.
+The house part burned down in 1910 and the rest was subsequently demolished in the 1930s.

 (Wenvoe Castle - late Victorian period)